heroku/heroku-buildpack-testrunner/README.md

     assertFileMD5 expectedHash filename

 to make sure you actually downloaded the correct file.
 This assertion is more portable between platforms rather than computing the MD5 yourself.

+In addition, please see the [shUnit2 documentation](http://shunit2.googlecode.com/svn/trunk/source/2.1/doc/shunit2.txt) for information on additional asssertions available.

 Metatesting
 -----------